Karol Świerczewski: General in the Red Army

-Controversial death
+Death

 Świerczewski was heavily wounded in a skirmish near Baligród in March 1947 while driving in a car without escort for the inspection of Polish troops fighting Ukrainian insurgents.
-He was ambushed by a unit of Ukrainian Insurgent Army, and died from his wounds within hours.
-There were several conspiracy theories claiming that the ambush was arranged by the Soviet intelligence due to his insubordination.
-According to one theory, the information about the general's arrival to the area was passed to Ukrainians by the NKVD and his escort prevented from leaving by mechanical problems with both trucks that transported the escort's soldiers.
+He was ambushed by a unit of the Ukrainian Insurgent Army and died from his wounds within hours.
+There were several conspiracy theories claiming that the ambush was arranged by Soviet Intelligence due to his insubordination.
+According to one theory, the information about the general's arrival to the area was passed to Ukrainians by the NKVD and his escort prevented from leaving by mechanical problems with both trucks that were to have transported the escort's soldiers.
 Most other hypotheses also suggest Soviet or even direct orders from Stalin.
 The general, a Pole by ethnicity but essentially a Soviet officer with a military record from the Spanish Civil War and a long Red Army war record, had been previously placed lower in the command structure than prewar Polish officers Berling and Rola-Żymierski.

 For several years after the Second World War ended, the Ukrainian Nationalist insurgency, led mainly by the Ukrainian Insurgent Army, continued fighting in the South-East of Poland.
 This war, largely supported by the local Ukrainian part of the population, continued until 1949, with some sporadic fights taking place as late as 1956. Świerczewski's death was used as direct cause for the forcible expulsion of the Ukrainian civilian population in Operation Vistula from the territories in the South Eastern part of the post-war Poland to the Recovered Territories (Ziemie Odzyskane, areas of western Poland, which before the war had been part of Germany).
 In the socialist Poland many myths were created around Karol Świerczewski ("The General of Three Armies"), but details of his life and especially his service in the Red Army during Polish-Soviet War as well as the details of his Spanish War record were never mentioned.